OctopusDeploy/blog/blog/2022-q3/what-is-everything-as-code/index.md

 Everything as Code (EaC) is an approach to software development and DevOps that uses code to define and manage IT resources.
 The code representation of resources makes it easier for developers to audit changes, improve consistency, scale resources, and transfer settings from one environment to another.
 Taken literally, EaC is an ideal state where every part of the software life cycle is code.

-Applications today are far from that ideal, with EaC being used as an umbrella term to cover specific applications of the as-code framework.
+The implementation of EaC today is far from that ideal, with EaC being used as an umbrella term to cover specific applications of the as-code framework.
 Infrastructure as Code (IaC) and Configuration as Code (CaC) are widespread EaC applications, with other applications covering a range of IT fields.
-This blog will discuss some applications of EaC, the benefits, and our thoughts on moving towards EaC.
+This blog discusses some applications of EaC, the benefits, and our thoughts on moving towards EaC.

 ## Infrastructure as Code